intel/neural-compressor/docs/distillation.md

 ### Distillation with user-defined train_func()

 User can pass the customized training/evaluation functions to `Distillation` for flexible scenarios.
-In this case, distillation process can be done by pre-defined hooks in LPOT.
+In this case, distillation process can be done by pre-defined hooks in Neural Compressor.
 User needs to put those hooks inside the training function.

-LPOT defines several hooks for user pass
+Neural Compressor defines several hooks for user pass

 ```
 pre_epoch_begin() : Hook executed before training begins